amd/aocl-data-analytics/README.md

 * -DBUILD_SMP=On to build using OpenMP and threaded BLIS (on by default)

+* -DCMAKE_AOCL_ROOT= <path to AOCL> if you wish to specify a location for AOCL libraries without using environment variables

 Note that not all the options available in Linux are available in Windows

 7. Either: